Notice of Privacy Practices

 The following is a list of how we may use or disclose your PHI without your permission or authorization:

-- Treatment - We may use or disclose your PHI to a physician or other health care providers providing treatment to you, to coordinate your treatment among providers, or to assist us with prior authorization decisions related to your benefits.
+We may use or disclose your PHI to a physician or other health care provider providing treatment to you, to coordinate your treatment among providers, or to assist us in making prior authorization decisions related to your benefits.

-- Payment - We may use and disclose your PHI to make benefit payments for the health care services provided to you.
-We may disclose your PHI to another health plan, a healthcare provider, or other entity subject to the federal Privacy Rules for their payment purposes.
-Payment activities may include processing claims, determining eligibility or coverage for claims, issuing premium billings, reviewing services for medical necessity, and performing utilization review of claims.
+We may use and disclose your PHI to make benefit payments for the health care services provided to you.
+We may disclose your PHI to another health plan, to a health care provider, or other entity subject to the federal Privacy Rules for their payment purposes.
+Payment activities may include:

 - quality assessment and improvement activities